Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 Subgroup:
 : An MLS group whose membership is exactly the set of authorized devices of a single user.

+Virtual Client:
+: An MLS client that is controlled by one of many devices and synchronized by a subgroup.

+Supergroup:
+: Refers to any MLS group which is not a subgroup.

+# Generation of Private Keys

+When devices generate new asymmetric keypairs for a virtual client (such as a KeyPackage `init_key` or LeafNode `encryption_key`), they must do so in a way that the other devices participating in the subgroup can compute the private key as well.
+In the Subgroups protocol, a virtual client's private keys are derived deterministically from a secret exported from the most recent epoch in a subgroup.
+An extension is added to KeyPackages and LeafNodes generated this way to communicate to the other devices, which may not become aware of the keypair for several epochs, the epoch the private key was generated from.

+Note that signature private keys are not generated this way.
+A virtual client's signature private key is generated once and shared directly with new devices.

-# Secret Tree
+## Secret Tree

-The Subgroups protocol uses a Secret Tree similar to {{RFC9420}}.
+The Subgroups protocol uses a Secret Tree similar to {{!RFC9420}}.
 The root of the Secret Tree is an exported secret from a given epoch of a subgroup:

 ~~~